-Managing Organisations and Users
+Managing Organizations and Users

 This guide is also available as a short video tutorial here:

-Adding users to an organisation
+Adding existing users to an organization

 To assign a user to all logs, click the None, Read, Write or Administrator buttons in the table header above the list of logs.

 If someone not already created as a user on elmah.io needs access to your organization, you can use the Invite feature.
 Inviting users will send them an email telling them to sign up for elmah.io and automatically add them to your organization.

 To invite a user click the Invite user button and input the new users email.
 Select an organization access level and click the green Invite user button.
 This will add the new user to the organization and display it as "Invited" until the user sign up.

 You may have requirements of using two-factor authentication or against using social logins in your company.
 These requirements can be configured on elmah.io as well.
 Click the Security button above the users list to set it up: